umbraco/Umbraco.Packages/creating-a-package-from-scratch/index.md

 ## Agenda

 - Prerequisites
-- Creating a testsite locally
+- Exercise 1: Creating a testsite locally
-- Creating a package from the backoffice
+- Exercise 2: Creating a package from the backoffice
-- App_Plugin extensions
-- Pushing to Github
-- Creating a package on Our
+- Exercise 3: Creating a draft package on Our
+- Exercise 4: Pushing your package to Github
+- Exercise 5: Pack up your package locally using UmbPack
-- Using UmbPack
+- Exercise 6: Pushing your package to Our using UmbPack
+- Exercise 7: Deploy your package using Github Actions

 ## Prerequisites